MicrosoftDocs/azure-devops-docs/docs/report/extend-analytics/building-extension-against-analytics-service.md

 // Our extension will explicitly notify the host when we're done loading
 explicitNotifyLoaded: true,

-// We are using some VSTS APIs, so we will need the module loader to load them in
+// We are using some Azure DevOps APIs, so we will need the module loader to load them in
 usePlatformScripts: true,
 usePlatformStyles: true
 });